peter88213/nv_zim/docs/template/README.md

 ## Features

-- Adds an **Open project wiki** entry to the *novelibre* **Tools** menu.
-- Selecting the menu entry opens the corresponding *Zim* project wiki, if existing.
-  Otherwise, a new project wiki can be created.
+- Lets you connect an existing Zim notebook as *project wiki* with the *novelibre* project.
+- Lets you create a new project wiki that is either blank, or populated with all characters, locations, and items of the *novelibre* project.
 - Adds **Wiki page** link buttons to the book/characters/locations/items/ properties.
-- Clicking on a link button opens the corresponding *Zim* wiki page, if existing.
+  Clicking on a link button opens the corresponding *Zim* wiki page, if existing.
-  Otherwise, a new wiki page can be created.
+  Otherwise, a new project wiki page can be created.
 - Newly created wiki pages contain descriptions and other meta data.
   *novelibre* tags are adopted, so they are a powerful navigation aid in the wiki.